22 Iconic Chicago Foods to Try in the Windy City

 If you're looking for the best pierogi in Chicago, you'll find what you're looking for at the bustling Kasia's Deli, famous for its regular rotation of delicious Eastern European dumplings.

 Flavor-packed fillings include both classic and contemporary options, like potato and cheese, beef goulash and sauerkraut and Polish sausage.
 There are sweet options too, such as strawberry, plum and wild blueberry.
 Like tamales, pierogi certainly weren’t invented in Chicago, but Kasia’s pierogi are certainly an iconic Chicago food, making this iconic spot one of the best diners in Chicago for something unique.

 Kasia’s Deli | 2101 W. Chicago Ave., Chicago, IL 60622 | $

 17. Buttermilk Old-Fashioned Doughnut at Do-Rite Donuts

-When the donut craze hit the city, there was one ring that ruled them all: Do-Rite Donut’s Buttermilk Old-Fashioned donut.
+When the doughnut craze hit the city, there was one ring that ruled them all: Do-Rite Donut’s Buttermilk Old-Fashioned doughnut.

-Craggy on the outside, pillowy-soft and delicate on the inside, and coated in a vanilla bean glaze, this donut is one of those classic Chicago foods that shines precisely because of its simplicity.
-If you’re getting a dozen, it wouldn’t hurt to order the Cinnamon Crunch Raised and Pistachio-Meyer Lemon donuts, too.
+Craggy on the outside, pillowy-soft and delicate on the inside and coated in a vanilla bean glaze, this doughnut is one of those classic Chicago foods that shines precisely because of its simplicity.
+If you’re getting a dozen, it wouldn’t hurt to order the Cinnamon Crunch Raised and Pistachio-Meyer Lemon doughnuts, too.

 Do-Rite Donuts | Multiple Locations | $